Master of the Playing Cards

-The Master of the Playing Cards (Meister der Spielkarten) was the first major master in the history of printmaking.
+The Master of the Playing Cards (Meister der Spielkarten) was the first major master in the history of European printmaking.
 He was a German (or conceivably Swiss) engraver, and probably also a painter, active in southwestern Germany – probably in Alsace, from the 1430s to the 1450s, who has been called "the first personality in the history of engraving."

 Various attempts to identify him have not been generally accepted, so he remains known only through his 106 engravings, which include the set of playing cards in five suits from which he takes his name.
 The majority of the set survives in unique impressions, most of which are in the Kupferstich-Kabinett in Dresden and the Bibliothèque nationale de France in Paris.
-A further 88 engravings that are regarded as sufficiently close to his style to be the work of his pupils.
+A further 88 engravings are regarded as sufficiently close to his style to be the work of his pupils.

 Style

 It has long been recognised that the Master's style was closely related to that of paintings from south-western Germany and Switzerland in the period 1430–1450, by artists of whom the best known is Konrad Witz.
 In addition, the Alpine cyclamen – a flowering plant native to the region – very frequently appears in the engravings.
 Although the theory proposed by Leo Baer to identify the Master as Witz has not been widely accepted, the Master does appear to have been trained as an artist rather than a goldsmith like many other early engravers.
 His prints show an engraving technique closely related to drawing, with forms conceived in three dimensions and delicately modeled; other engravers were usually trained either as armourers or as goldsmiths, such as Master E. S. or Israhel van Meckenem, and their works display a different set of stylistic conventions.
 The Master's shading is mostly done using parallel vertical lines, and cross-hatching is rare.

 Master of the Playing Cards, A Poet Reading, 1430s, National Gallery of Art, Washington, D.C.

 Apart from comparisons with paintings, the start of his period of activity can only be dated to before 1446 by a dated print by his presumed pupil, referred to as the "Master of 1446".
 The fact that by then he already had a mature pupil suggests that the Master himself had been active for many years by that date.

 Prints done by the Master very rarely appear on the market, but on 20 September 2006 Christie's London auctioned a print titled Queen of Flowers for £243,200 (about $450,000).
 The print is now part of the print collection at the Metropolitan Museum of Art.